---

 CySEC has issued warnings against unlicensed crypto platforms and suspended licenses for AML failures.
 In 2025, CySEC took action against entities offering crypto services without registration.

-## CBDC Status: exploring
+## CBDC Status: preparing

 ---

 *Data source: [Soken Crypto Legal Map](https://soken.dev/crypto-map/).
-Last reviewed: 2026-04-13.*
+Last reviewed: 2026-06-01.*

 **Sources:**